MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-rm-endpoint.md

 1. Select **Save** to save your service connection.

-<a name="service-connection-artifactory"></a>

-### Creating a service connection with Artifactory instance fails despite allowlisted IPs

-Be sure that the correct IP addresses are allowlisted.
-See [Microsoft-hosted agents](../agents/hosted.md#networking) and the [current list of IP addresses](../../organizations/security/allow-list-ip-url.md#azure-artifacts) that's published weekly based on geographic location.

-<a name="cant-create-service-connection-manually"></a>

-### Can't create a service connection manually by using PowerShell scripts and Azure Cloud Shell

-To learn how to manually create an Azure Resource Manager service connection, see [Create an Azure service principal to use with an Azure Resource Manager service connection](https://azuredevopslabs.com/labs/devopsserver/azureserviceprincipal).

-### Azure subscription not taken directly from previous task output
+### Azure subscription is not passed from the previous task output

-When you set an Azure subscription dynamically for the release pipeline and the subscription is an output variable from a preceding task, you might encounter this issue.
+When you set your Azure subscription dynamically for your release pipeline and want to consume the output variable from a preceding task, you might encounter this issue.

-To resolve the issue, ensure that the values are defined within the pipeline variables section, which can be used in the subscription name or in the service connection.
+To resolve the issue, ensure that the values are defined within the variables section of your pipeline.
+You can then pass this variable between your pipeline's tasks.

 <a name="authentication-mechanisms"></a>